 Mullaghmore Restaurants

-While you’re visiting Mullaghmore there are plenty of places to stop off and enjoy some of that great Irish cuisine.
+While visiting Mullaghmore, there are plenty of places to stop and enjoy some excellent Irish cuisine.
 Here are our recommendations for the best food and drink in Mullaghmore:

 Eithna’s By The Sea

-The first place to enjoy amazing food in Mullaghmore is this award-winning seafood restaurant.
-Eithna’s By the Sea overlooks the gorgeous harbour of Mullaghmore making for relaxing dining experience.
+The first place to enjoy fantastic food in the village is this award-winning seafood restaurant.
+Eithna’s By the Sea overlooks the gorgeous harbour of Mullaghmore, making for a relaxing dining experience.
 There are many great things to love about this place such as its friendly, family-run restaurant that caters for casual dining with homemade recipes.

-The restaurant has been around for over 16 years, renown for its fresh and locally sourced seafood, shellfish and lobster dishes.
-But in case you aren’t a fish eater there are plenty of meat and vegetarian dishes available.
+The restaurant has been around for over 16 years and is renowned for its fresh and locally sourced seafood, shellfish, and lobster dishes.
+But in case you aren’t a fish eater, there are plenty of meat and vegetarian dishes available.

-Also not to be missed here is their amazing homemade cakes served with the favourite Lavazza coffee.
-When the weather is lovely, sit at one of their outside tables and relax, as you watch the lobster fishing boats come and go from Donegal Bay.
+Also, don’t miss their amazing homemade cakes served with your favourite Lavazza coffee.
+When the weather is lovely, sit at one of their outside tables and relax, watching the lobster fishing boats come and go from Donegal Bay.

 The Quay Bar and Restaurant

-Next up is this lovely bar located right in the heart of Mullaghmore at the Pier Head Hotel.
-At the Pier Head Hotel, they are very passionate about food and drink.
-With a great team of chefs who have created a super menu at their Quay Bar and Restaurant.
-This fine pub offers a traditional Irish style food with scenic views of the pier.
+Next is this lovely bar in the heart of the village at the Pier Head Hotel.
+At the Pier Head Hotel, they are very passionate about food and drink, with a great team of chefs who have created a super menu at their Quay Bar and Restaurant.
+This fine pub offers traditional Irish-style food with scenic views of the pier.

-It’s said that you’ll get a great pint of Guinness here, along with comfort food that will make you want to come back again and again.
+It’s said that you’ll get a great pint of Guinness here, along with comfort food that will make you want to return again and again.

 Nimmo’s Bar and Lounge